alongreyber/Memorize/README.md

 ## How to Run

-The code base comes with a management script that lets you run everything with one command: `python3 manage.py dev up`.
-This requires click and docker-compose to be installed.
-First run will take a while to generate the feature table and embeddings for the top 10,000 english words.
+The code base comes with a management script.
+The only requirements are an installation of Python 3, Click and docker-compose.
+To generate the embeddings and feature table required run the following command:
+`python3 manage.py dev generate`

+This will take a few minutes and will create the files `nbow.p` and `embeddings.p`.
+To start the program after this is done run:
+`python3 manage.py dev up`

 Right now only the API is functional, which is a separate container from the frontend and backend.
 To use the api you can run a curl command to interact with it.
 There is currently only one endpoint:

 ```
 alon@alon-XPS:~/memorize$ curl -d '{"lang" : "es", "word":"huevos"}' -H "Content-Type: application/json" -X POST http://localhost/api/mnemonic/